thoroo/quick-fetch/README.md

 Setting up XPaths are required, though not all of them depending on usage.

-Finding XPaths for an element can be done by going into DevTools (pressing F12), right clicking on the target element and copy the XPath string.
+Finding XPaths for an element can be done by going into DevTools (pressing F12 for Chrome), right clicking on the target element and copy the XPath string.
 A good tutorial can be found at [W3schools](https://www.w3schools.com/xml/xpath_intro.asp) for more advanced search methods.
 Double check that the XPath is correct by doing a search (CTRL + F) inside the elements tab of DevTools.
 You should only get a single hit, if it is 0 or >1, rewrite it.

 ## Usage